Each actor signs their own lines so the audience can focus on the action and their attention is not split between

 Q: How did you start using ASL in the shows?

 When our hearing friends learned of our interest in American Sign Language (ASL) they would tell us about the time they went to a show and how they enjoyed watching the interpreter.
 Our deaf friends complained about missing the action because they had to watch the interpreter.
 So we came up with a solution.
-By having the actors use voice and sign language, we have brought the performance level to a new realm.
-And we are happy to serve as a bridge between two cultures.
+To have the actors use both voice and sign language on stage.
+We love the challenge and feel it has upped the performance level.
+We are hoping to serve as a bridge between two cultures.

 Q: How did you learn ASL?

 Well, Kimberly started in grade school, reading books - like The Joy of Signing, and then started taking classes in San Francisco after graduating from high school.
 When you learn any language you reach a point when you want more than books and classes, so she found a deaf community to hang out with.
 Dennis started because Kimberly made him, and he always does everything his wife tells him to (yeah right).

 Q: Do you sign in every show, even if everyone in the audience is hearing?